- Filing a workers’ compensation claim in Virginia is an imperfect and SLOW process.

 Other Reasons Your Workers’ Compensation Claim May Take a While

 There are also other reasons the process can be delayed.
-For example, if you haven’t filed a Claim for Benefits with the Virginia Workers’ Compensation Commission, the adjusters know that they have a lot more freedom in how they manage your claim because they don’t have the Commission overlooking the matter.
-Also, you need to know that when you file the Claim for Benefits form, there is also a waiting period associated with this to allow the insurance company time to gather information and respond to the Commission as to whether they will accept or deny your claim.
-This is why I typically tell injured workers to get this Claim for Benefits filed sooner, rather than later, because if we need to go to the Commission for a hearing on something, the Claim for Benefits must be filed with the Commission and the time for the insurance carrier to respond must have lapsed before the Commission will address any issues and set up a hearing.
+For example, if you haven’t filed a Claim Form with the Virginia Workers’ Compensation Commission, the adjusters know that they have a lot more freedom in how they manage your claim because they don’t have the Commission overlooking the matter.
+Also, you need to know that when you file the Claim Form, there is also a waiting period associated with this to allow the insurance company time to gather information and respond to the Commission as to whether they will accept or deny your claim.
+This is why I typically tell injured workers to get this Claim Form filed sooner, rather than later, because if we need to go to the Commission for a hearing on something, the Claim Form must be filed with the Commission and the time for the insurance carrier to respond must have lapsed before the Commission will address any issues and set up a hearing.

 There are several reasons a workers’ compensation claim takes time and, most often, the insurance company is not eager to explain to you what is going on or the reason for the hold up.
 If you are unsure about what is going on with your claim or why things seem to be taking so long, you may need to speak to an attorney about your specific situation to shed some light on the situation.

 If you have questions about the Virginia workers’ compensation process or if you would like more information on the Virginia workers’ compensation system, order my book, “The Ultimate Guide to Workers’ Compensation in Virginia”, or call our office today (804) 755-7755.